Dhelann/Cr1msonCMD/README.md

 <h1 align="center">Welcome to My Stupid Repository ❤</h1>

-**This repository** is your gateway to an **Exploit Wonderland** (or **Hellscape**, depending on how you see it).
+**This repository** is your gateway to an **Exploit Wonderland** — or a **Digital Hellscape**, depending on your mental stability.

-Here you'll find all kinds of *verified*, *tested*, *stupid*, *broken*, or *surprisingly useful* exploits — scavenged, or summoned straight from the depths of my brain by me, **Dhelan**.
+Inside, you’ll find all kinds of *stupid*, *broken*, and some *useful* scripts — Authored and blessed (or cursed) by me, **Dhelan**.

-Messing with this stuff might just launch your neurons into a weird-ass zone I like to call... **DHElirium**.
+Tread lightly, 'cause diving into this stuff might just scramble your neurons into a realm I lovingly call...
+**DHElirium**.
 (*Dhelan + Delirium... get it?
 No?
-Fine.*)
+Whatever.*)

 ---

-So go ahead.
-Scroll through this mess of scripts, glitches, cursed utilities, and brain-melting randomness.
+Scroll through this glorious mess of exploits, glitches, cursed tools, and brain-melting randomness.
-They might not fix your problems, but they’ll definitely *make them weirder*.
+They might not solve your problems — but they’ll absolutely *give you new ones*.
 Have fun and good luck, traveler ❤